 Pollution is a current problem that we are facing now and maybe you want to help lessen the carbon footprint and we use clean renewable energy that doesn’t pollute.
 So you might be wondering: What is the cleanest renewable energy source?
 Which renewable energy source has the least environmental impact?
 Which renewable energy source is best for the environment?
 What is the least polluting energy source?

 Renewable energy is a type of energy source that has majority derived from the earth’s natural resources that kind of have their limitations and are exhaustible.
 This is an alternative to the traditional energy that we usually have that relies on fossil fuels that are extremely harmful to the environment, renewable energy on the other hand is much less harmful.
+Solar power and LED lighting are a perfect match, just like milk and cookies.
+They complement each other’s best qualities while working well together.

 Here are the 7 clean renewable energy that doesn’t pollute our Earth: